stijn-dejongh/lovecraft_public_domain/raw_converts/f.md

 was wrong.
 Everything was wrong, with the broad window shewing a sea of roofs in which only about one in five was ancient, and the sound of trolleys and motors in the streets below.
 They insisted that this was Kingsport, and I could not deny it.
-When I went delirious at hearing that the hospital stood near the old churchyard on Central Hill, they sent me to St. Mary&rsquo;s Hospital in Arkham, where I could have better care.
-I liked it there, for the doctors were broad-minded, and even lent me their influence in obtaining the carefully sheltered copy of Alhazred&rsquo;s objectionable   Necronomicon   from the library of Miskatonic University.
-They said something about a &ldquo;psychosis&rdquo;, and agreed I had better get any harassing obsessions off my mind.
+When I went delirious at hearing that the hospital stood near the old churchyard on Central Hill, they sent me to St. Mary's Hospital in Arkham, where I could have better care.
+I liked it there, for the doctors were broad-minded, and even lent me their influence in obtaining the carefully sheltered copy of Alhazred's objectionable   Necronomicon   from the library of Miskatonic University.
+They said something about a  "psychosis ", and agreed I had better get any harassing obsessions off my mind.

   So I read again that hideous chapter, and shuddered doubly because it was indeed not new to me.
 I had seen it before, let footprints tell what they might; and where it was I had seen it were best forgotten.
-There was no one&mdash;in waking hours&mdash;who could remind me of it; but my dreams are filled with terror, because of phrases I dare not quote.
+There was no one--in waking hours--who could remind me of it; but my dreams are filled with terror, because of phrases I dare not quote.
 I dare quote only one paragraph, put into such English as I can make from the awkward Low Latin.

-  &ldquo;The nethermost caverns,&rdquo; wrote the mad Arab, &ldquo;are not for the fathoming of eyes that see; for their marvels are strange and terrific.
+   "The nethermost caverns, " wrote the mad Arab,  "are not for the fathoming of eyes that see; for their marvels are strange and terrific.
 Cursed the ground where dead thoughts live new and oddly bodied, and evil the mind that is held by no head.
 Wisely did Ibn Schacabao say, that happy is the tomb where no wizard hath lain, and happy the town at night whose wizards are all ashes.
 For it is of old rumour that the soul of the devil-bought hastes not from his charnel clay, but fats and instructs   the very worm that gnaws;   till out of corruption horrid life springs, and the dull scavengers of earth wax crafty to vex it and swell monstrous to plague it.
-Great holes secretly are digged where earth&rsquo;s pores ought to suffice, and things have learnt to walk that ought to crawl.&rdquo;
+Great holes secretly are digged where earth's pores ought to suffice, and things have learnt to walk that ought to crawl. "